aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 ## How to update Content Controls

 This section explains how to update the values of SDT or content control programmatically.
-The following code example demonstrates how to set the current state of the checkbox.
+The following code example shows how to set the current state of the checkbox.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Structured%20document%20tags.docx).

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Document-UpdateContentControls-SetCurrentStateOfCheckBox.cs" >}}